AbdouTlili/Algerian-Weather-History-2009---2019-/Readme.md

   you can find the ```.db``` file and the cleaned ```.csv``` in this repo

-## Meteorological parameters encode :
+## Meteorological parameters encoding :

   * DT : date in the format  YYYY.MM.DD HH:MM <br>
   * T : temperature in Celsius.<br>